Understanding Air Compressors – Part 1

 Standard Air: The standard inlet conditions of a compressor are specified in the ISO 1217 standard.
 These conditions are taken as a pressure of 1 bar absolute [14.5 psi absolute], a temperature of 20 0C [68 0F], and a relative humidity of 0%, and a working pressure 7 bar absolute at the outlet.

-Flow rate of Air
+The flow rate of Air

 Theoretical flow rate (or Displacement Volume)

-The theoretical flow rate is the quantity of inlet air that a compressor displaces.
+The theoretical flow rate is the quantity of inlet air a compressor displaces.
 For a reciprocating compressor, the theoretical flow rate is the product of the volume of air swept in one revolution of its drive shaft and the number of revolutions per unit of time.
 It is usually expressed as litres per minute (lpm) or cubic feet per minute (cfm).

 Effective flow rate (or Delivery Volume)

 The effective flow rate is the quantity of air that a compressor delivers at the specified discharge pressure.
 The discharge pressure is typically specified at 6 bar [90 psi].
 To normalize the effective flow rate, the quantity of the delivered air is usually converted back to the inlet conditions of the compressor.
 The inlet condition may be taken as the actual atmospheric condition at a given site or the standard atmospheric condition.
-Accordingly, the effective delivery volume can be expressed in terms of the actual delivery volume [Free Air Delivery (FAD)] or the standard delivery volume.
+Accordingly, the effective delivery volume can be expressed as the actual delivery volume [Free Air Delivery (FAD)] or the standard delivery volume.

 Free Air Delivery (FAD):